 Family Car Kit

-The basic kit comes with a little bit of water and a 3600 calorie meal bar.
+The basic kit came with a little bit of water and a 3600 calorie meal bar.
 I supplemented with some additional snacky foods that my kids would like.
 The fruit pouches from Thrive Life are great snacks with a long shelf life.

 I made a little coffee can heater to provide some warmth.
 The toilet paper goes in the smaller can and then you pour the alcohol over it and it will burn cleanly and provide a little warmth.
 It all stores inside the larger can.
+(For an advanced tutorial on this check out this tutorial)

 Next I looked at all of the emergency tools and supplies.
 A lot of good things were included in the basic kit.
 I added a compass, some extra fire starter tools, an all-in-one tool, a headlamp, a couple flashlights, and a radio.
 I like the hand-crank items so I don’t have to worry about batteries.